rollup/plugins/packages/node-resolve/README.md

 Type: `Boolean`<br>
 Default: `false`

-If `true`, instructs the plugin to use the `"browser"` property in `package.json` files to specify alternative files to load for bundling.
-This is useful when bundling for a browser environment.
-Alternatively, a value of `'browser'` can be added to the `mainFields` option.
-If `false`, any `"browser"` properties in package files will be ignored.
-This option takes precedence over `mainFields`.
-In addition, if `"browser"` is not present in `exportConditions`, it will be appended so that browser conditionals in `"exports"` will also apply.
+If `true`, instructs the plugin to use the browser module resolutions in `package.json` and adds `'browser'` to `exportConditions` if it is not present so browser conditionals in `exports` are applied.
+If `false`, any browser properties in package files will be ignored.
+Alternatively, a value of `'browser'` can be added to the `mainFields` option, however this option takes precedence over `mainFields`.

 > This option does not work when a package is using [package entrypoints](https://nodejs.org/api/packages.html#packages_package_entry_points)